-Situated in the county of Telemark, 117 kilometers southwest of Oslo, Notodden municipality is home to nearly 12 700 people.
+Situated in the county of Telemark, 112 kilometers south-west of Oslo, Notodden municipality is home to nearly 12 700 people.
+In 2015, Notodden was inscribed on the UNESCO world heritage list as part of the Rjukan - Notodden industrial heritage.

 Notodden has a dense urban environment with everything you need in the way of cafés, art galleries and cultural activities.
 The town is situated on the shore of Heddalsvannet and has, to the delight of both visitors and residents, its own town beach at Nesøya.

-In 2013 Notodden's monument building, Bok & Blueshuset, was officially opened.
+Notodden's monument building, Bok & Blueshuset, was officially opened in 2013.
 Bok & Blueshuset is the center for the main cultural activities in Notodden.
 Here you will find a movie theater, public library, cultural school, café, live stage, blues museum and much more.
 Notodden is also the home of the iconic national treasure Heddal Stave Church; the largest and one of the most beautiful of the 28 stave churches in Norway.

 Welcome to Notodden!